supergi0/ShoppingApp/README.md

 - Currently no checks are made for bad input, since it will increase overhead costs.
 This project assumes input checking will be done via a frontend framework.

+- Added hash indexes on linkedId,phoneNumber and email for faster read operations.

 - DB schema can be checked via the migrations used under [contact_migration](./database/migrations/2024_07_07_192849_create_contacts_table.php)

 ### Hosted on render.com